Félix Turgeon

 I’m a versatile developer with a passion for creating efficient, scalable systems, performant software, and stylistic interfaces.
 I love all aspects of development, from meticulous planning to late night bug fixing.

-Currently, I’m enrolled in Algonquin College’s Game Development program, with an expected graduation in spring 2026.
-Over the last year, I’ve been working with a small team to develop a capstone project in unity.
+Recently, I graduated from Algonquin College’s Game Development program with honours!
+Over the last year, I’ve been working with a small team to develop a capstone project in unity, you can read more about it below.

 Previously, I’ve worked as a full stack developer in the commercial software industry.
 During this time, I created customer facing software packages that handled sensitive information, processed large sets of data, and tailored every detail to meet clients’ specific requests.